-Our Master of Teacher (Early Childhood) program is offered on campus at Mt Helen (Ballarat) in an accelerated mode over 1.5 years.
-It is also offered online over 3 years part-time (part-time study is not available to international students).
+Our Master of Teacher (Early Childhood) course is offered on campus at Mt Helen (Ballarat) in an accelerated mode over 2 years full time or 4 years part time.
+It is also offered online (part-time study is not available to international students).
 We offer flexible pathways to suit peoples’ individual circumstances; this means blended options that include a combination of on campus and online study are also possible.

 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.

-Applicants with current (2019) and recent (2017 and 2018) secondary education are not eligible to apply for this course.
+Applicants with current or recent secondary education are not eligible to apply for this course.

 Bachelor Degree: An approved 3 year degree or equivalent.